 - Coat oyster halves in a marinade of your choice and roast them on the grill.

-Summary To avoid infection, consume thoroughly cooked oysters.
-Choose those with closed shells and discard any that don’t open during cooking.
+To avoid potentially harmful bacteria, consume oysters thoroughly cooked rather than raw.
+Choose those with closed shells and discard any that don’t open fully during cooking.

 Oysters are highly nutritious shellfish that offer a wide array of health benefits.

-Still, raw oysters can contain potentially harmful bacteria, so enjoy them cooked to avoid infection.
+Still, raw oysters can contain potentially harmful bacteria.
+To avoid getting sick, enjoy oysters cooked instead.

 If you’re a seafood lover, try adding these tasty, nutrient-dense mollusks to your diet.